Education in the East of England Foundation Schools

 The HEE EoE simulation lead is Dr G Winnett based at Basildon [simulation hub]

 These are longer block teaching, interactive and often including simulation and direct participation.
 Please review our Hub leaflet.

-The clinical sessions both teach within the foundation curriculum, but also provide a window into a future career, and access to keen trainees and specialists within those areas.
+The clinical sessions both teach within the foundation curriculum and provide a window into a future career, allowing access to keen trainees and specialists within those areas.